Dance Halls of Brisbane in the twentieth century: Cantwell Ballroom

 The Addie Cantwell Palais Ballroom opened in the 1930s at 436 Adelaide Street, Petrie Bight on the site of the dance hall previously known as the Ritz.
 It mainly functioned as a ballroom dancing studio, the largest in Australia at the time.
 In addition to classes in old time and modern ballroom, carnival nights and dances were scheduled weekly.
-The Cantwell Ballroom was a popular venue during World War II, with American GIs.
+The Cantwell Ballroom was a popular venue during World War II, with American G.I.s.
 The building has been demolished.

 Centennial Hall (Brisbane)

-Centennial Hall opened in 1888 and was located in Adelaide Street, between Albert and Edward Streets (where the present day Reserve Bank of Australia building is located).
+Centennial Hall opened in 1888 and was located in Adelaide Street, between Albert and Edward streets (where the present day Reserve Bank of Australia building is located).
 Its entrance faced the Brisbane Arcade.
-Its remodel with a design by Lange Leopold Powell in the 1920s emphasised Art Deco decoration and the building included marble stairs and a flat auditorium floor which could seat 700 people when not in use as a dance hall.
+Its remodel with a design by Lange Powell in the 1920s emphasised Art Deco decoration and the building included marble stairs and a flat auditorium floor which could seat 700 people when not in use as a dance hall.
 It had a gallery area which could also seat 300 people if a floor show was playing that evening.
 Shops operated in the lower level of the building.
 It operated as a skating rink in the 1880s and music hall venue in the 1890s.
-It was operated as a bioscopy theatre from 1906-1919 and a vaudeville venue from 1940-1941.
+It was operated as a bioscopy theatre from 1906 to 1919 and a vaudeville venue from 1940 to 1941.
 It became known as the Cocoanut Grove Ballroom after 1941, and was popular with US soldiers.
 Fire damaged the building in April 1942.
 Cocoanut Grove later became known as Birdland.
 Programs from productions at the Centennial are held in the Fryer Library of the University of Queensland.